-The listing standards of the NASDAQ Global Select Market require that, subject to specified exceptions, each member of a listed company's audit, compensation and human resources and nominating and governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act.
-In addition to complying with all of the independence criteria set forth in Rule 10A-3 under the Exchange Act with Exchange Act wi directors as such term is defined in Rule 10A-3(b)(1) under the Exchange Act.
-In accordance with listing standards of the NASDAQ Global Select Market, a majority of our directors are independent.
+The listing standards of The NASDAQ Global Select Market require that, subject to specified exceptions, each member of a listed company's audit, compensation and human resources and nominating and governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act.
+In addition to complying with all of the independence criteria set forth in Rule 10A-3 Under the Exchange Act.
+Rule 5605(a)(2) of the listing rules of The NASDAQ Global Select Market further provides that a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 We expect that, following this offering, Messrs.
-Putnam, Boyce, Brennan, Ragatz, Riepe, Schifter, Stiefler and Thorpe will be independent directors under the applicable rules of the SEC and the NASDAQ Global Select Market.
-Messrs.
-Riepe, Stiefler and Brennan are also independent
+Putnam, Boyce, Brennan, Ragatz, Riepe, Schifter, Stiefler and Thorpe will be independent directors under the applicable rules of the SEC and